 From the carpark a steadily graded track descends to the forest park boundary.
 Shortly after this a picturesque arched wooden bridge crosses high above a narrow gorge in Umutoi Creek.
 The track, a former logging road, continues on through beech forest to heritage lodge situated with a spectacular view up the Oroua River.

 Just before the hut a track leads down to some flats beside the Oroua River ideal for overnight camping and picnicking.
-Allow 30–40 min to get to the river.
+From the carpark, allow 30 min to get to the lodge, and 40 min to get to the river.

 From the hut it's another 4 hr walk on to Iron Gate Hut or 3–4 hr up a steep climb to Tunupo high point.